Accreditation

 1. November 2024: Hired ATS Consultant

-2. September 2025: Submitting application to the Association of Theological Schools (ATS).
+2. August 2025: Submitted application to the Association of Theological Schools (ATS).

 The Transnational Association of Christian Colleges and Schools (TRACS)